Representing your views since 2003

 Why are you on the Trust board?

-I want to work towards fulfilling my dream of seeing the Cottage’s terraces reflect our society at large: more women, more diversity and even more age mix.
+I want to work towards fulfilling my dream of seeing the Cottage’s terraces reflect our society at large: more women, more ethnic diversity, more income diversity and even more age mix.
 The Board gives me the chance to listen to supporters and would-be supporters and to convey their needs to the Club.

 Why Fulham?